-2.5 - Design Implication
+2.3 - Design Implication

-The design of new construction or reconstruction projects should recognize the planning goals set forth by the Priority Programming Process.
-While full construction of the planning facility may not be warranted at project development time, the constructed project should be compatible with and be capable of being incorporated into the planned facility at a future date.
+The design of new construction or reconstruction projects should recognize the planning goals set forth by the Planning and Programming Process.
+While full construction of the planned facility may not be warranted at project development time, the constructed project should be compatible with and be capable of being incorporated into the planned facility at a future date.
 Generally, this will result in the efficient and effective use of available funds.
 However, there are occasions where it would be prudent to deviate from the planning goals.
-Incompatibilities with planning goals are approved within the predesign project scoping documents.
+Incompatibilities with planning goals are approved within the project scoping documents.

-3 - Application of Guidelines
+3 - Design Guidelines and Criteria

-3.1 - Roadway Design Guidelines
+3.1 - Application